INTO-CPS-Association/DTaaS/client/test/README.md

 ## OAuth Setup

 You can follow the instructions in
-[authentication page](../../docs/admin/client/auth.md) to setup oauth for the react client website.
+[authorization page](../../docs/admin/client/auth.md) to setup oauth for the react client website.
 Remember to add the `http://localhost:4000` as callback URL in the oauth application.
 The gitlab will still be running on a remote machine.
 It is not possible to run both the gitlab and react client website on localhost.